aklinker1/webext-core/docs/guide/isolated-element/index.md

 ## Overview

 `@webext-core/isolated-element` uses the [`ShadowRoot` API](https://developer.mozilla.org/en-US/docs/Web/API/Element/shadowRoot) to create a custom element who's CSS is completely separate from the page it's injected into.
+It also allows controlling event bubbling from the isolated element to the host page.

-It will let you load UIs from content scripts without worrying about the page's CSS effecting your UI, no `iframe` needed!
+It will let you load UIs from content scripts without worrying about the page's CSS effecting your UI or events interfering with the host page, no `iframe` needed!

 ## Installation